Valerie Clark Worthy, President

-Coleen Crespo-Elliott was born in Cleveland, Ohio, and raised in Fayetteville, NC, the oldest of seven children of a military family.
-She resides in Durham, N.C. and married to Frederick D. Elliott.
-She has one son, Iverson D. Trollinger, III, who attends Winston Salem State University.
+Coleen Crespo was born in Cleveland, Ohio, and raised in Fayetteville, NC, the oldest of seven children of a military family.
+She resides in Durham, N.C. and has one son, Iverson D. Trollinger, III, who attends Winston Salem State University.

 She has earned a B.S. in chemistry with biology minor; and a Master of Information Science from North Carolina Central University.
 She is certified in Clinical Trials – Data Management.

 With 23 years of professional experience, she has been employed the past seven years at Duke University.
 She is a Clinical Researcher Coordinator, III for the Alliance for Clinical Trials in Oncology and is Patient Advocate for various Duke University and UNC-Chapel Hill clinical trials.

 The Alliance is a national clinical trials network sponsored by the National Cancer Institute.
 It seeks to reduce the impact of cancer on people by uniting a broad community of scientists and clinicians committed to discovering, validating and disseminating effective strategies for the prevention and treatment of cancer.